syracuse-singers/xmas/README.md

 - [2020 Caroling Songbook](tunebooks/xmas-2020.pdf)

 The caroling group sometimes drops songs from its repertoire.
 When this happens, we drop it from the index of titles and from the songbook, but we generally don't remove it from the repository.
 See the [master carol repository](https://github.com/syracuse-singers/xmas) for the complete list of song files.
 Via the repository, can also download the abc song masters individually or [download the entire repository in one largish zip file](https://github.com/syracuse-singers/xmas/archive/master.zip).
 You can find [past versions of tunes](https://github.com/syracuse-singers/xmas/releases).

-## Footnotes

-1. <span id="note_shepherds_arise">Shepherds Arise</span> - The version of the song that is [in the repository](https://syracuse-singers.github.io/xmas/pdf/shepherds-arise__2-part.pdf) is a two-part arrangement transcribed from Bob Copper's book, "A Song For Every Season".
-That, however, is not the version we currently sing.
-Our group has licensed a three-part arrangement from Ian Robb's group, Finest Kind.
-Licensed sheet music is for purchase on Ian's [website](http://ianrobb.com/sheetmusic/default.htm).

 <script type="text/javascript">
   var pdfs = document.querySelectorAll("a[href$='.pdf']");